developerJohnBeagan2/DatesPicker/README.md

 # DatesPicker

 When a user needs to pick several dates, and a larger control is needed.
+Developed using React/Redux.

 To run Dates Picker demo on heroku: